cyberphantom/Docker-Kubernetes-AWS/README.md

 ## Push your image to Amazon Elastic Container Registry

+1. Prepare or create your docker image and test it in local machine or the connected instance.
-1. Create an Amazon ECR repository to store your image. `aws ecr create-repository --repository-name hello-repository --region region`
+2. Create an Amazon ECR repository to store your image. `aws ecr create-repository --repository-name hello-repository --region region`